Half-Life: Alyx: Background

 Robin Walker (pictured in 2013) was the project lead for Alyx.

-After the release of Half-Life 2 in 2004, Valve began developing a trilogy of episodic sequels, planning to release shorter games more frequently.
+After releasing Half-Life 2 in 2004, Valve began developing a trilogy of episodic sequels, planning to release shorter games more frequently.
 Half-Life 2: Episode One was released in 2006, followed by Episode Two in 2007, which ended on a cliffhanger.
 Episode Three was scheduled for 2008, but was canceled.
-The designer Robin Walker said that Valve uses the Half-Life series to "solve some interesting collision of technology and art that had reared itself", but had failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion" for Episode Three.
+The Half-Life: Alyx project lead, Robin Walker, said that Valve uses the Half-Life series to "solve some interesting collision of technology and art that had reared itself", but had failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion" for Episode Three.

 After the release of Left 4 Dead in 2008, Valve abandoned episodic development and made several failed attempts to develop further Half-Life projects.
 They decided to complete their new engine, Source 2, before beginning a new game, as developing Half-Life 2 and the Source engine simultaneously had created problems.
 In 2016 and 2017, the Half-Life writers Marc Laidlaw, Erik Wolpaw, Jay Pinkerton and Chet Faliszek left Valve.
 Coupled with Valve's support for their other franchises, journalists took the departures as an indicator that new Half-Life games were no longer in development.
 Walker blamed the lack of progress on Valve's flat management structure, whereby employees decide what to work on themselves.
-He said the team eventually decided they would be happier if they worked together on a large project, even if it was not their preferred choice.
+The team decided they would be happier if they worked together on a large project, even if it was not everyone's preferred choice.

-In 2015, Valve collaborated with the electronics company HTC to develop the HTC Vive, a virtual reality headset released in 2016.
+By 2013, Valve was experimenting with VR using Half-Life 2 as a basis.
+In 2015, they collaborated with the electronics company HTC to develop the HTC Vive, a virtual reality headset released in 2016.
 Valve's president, Gabe Newell, aimed for Valve to become more like Nintendo, which develops games in tandem with hardware, allowing them to create innovative games such as Super Mario 64 (1996).
 In 2016, Valve released The Lab, a collection of VR minigames, and recognized that many players wanted a more ambitious VR AAA game.
 Walker wondered if they could develop a VR "killer app" equivalent to the influential FPS Doom in 1993.